-Here’s what we know about ‘Succession‘ season four
+'Succession' star Brian Cox suggests season four may be the show's last

 The script is almost done

 We know season four is definitely happening, with the show being renewed in October before most of season three had even aired.
 And while there was a two-year gap between the second and third seasons, creator Jesse Armstrong has suggested the wait will be less painful this time around.
 “We’re almost done with the writing for season 4, here in London, with the American writers coming over (soon)” he said at the 2022 BAFTAs.
-Elsewhere, cast member Alan Ruck (who plays Connor Roy) has said shooting should begin at the end of June 2022.
-That’s right about now!
+Elsewhere, cast member Alan Ruck (who plays Connor Roy) revealed that shooting began at the end of June 2022.

 #TheDropout's Alan Ruck says #Succession season 4 should begin shooting at the end of June. https://t.co/WlHPAsvL2W pic.twitter.com/WME8RpeZSE